mailtisen/InterSnap/README.md

  - git clone https://github.com/hyperledger-cacti/cacti.git : To copy cacti from github

 # IPFS:
-- install and configure the Private IPFS Network by starting the IPFS daemon and peer nodes and setting the swarm key. https://docs.ipfs.tech/install/
+- install, configure the Private IPFS Network by starting the IPFS daemon and peer nodes and setting the swarm key. https://docs.ipfs.tech/install/

 ## Our Environment Setup for Evaluation